AudioKit/AudioKit/README.md

 Installation with CocoaPods and Carthage is also planned but may not come with the first release.

 ## Example Code
 There are three Hello World projects, one for each of the Apple platforms: OSX, iOS, and tvOS.
 They simply play an oscillator and display the waveform.

+The examples rely on the frameworks being built so you can either download the precompiled frameworks or build them on your own:

+    $ cd Frameworks
+    $ ./build_frameworks.sh

 Hello World basically consists of just a few sections of code:

 Setting up AudioKit: